nxthdr/peerlab-gateway/integration/README.md

 }
 ```

-**Note**: In JWT bypass mode (used for integration tests), the `user_id` is set to `"test-user-id"` which doesn't exist in Logto, so the email will be `null`.
+**Note**: In JWT bypass mode (used for integration tests), the `user_id` is set to `"test-user-id"` which doesn't exist in Auth0, so the email will be `null`.
 To test email retrieval with real data:

 1. Disable JWT bypass mode
 2. Use a real JWT token from a logged-in user
-3. The user's email will be fetched from Logto on-demand
+3. The user's email will be fetched from Auth0 on-demand

 Example with real JWT:
 ```bash